wbotelhos/rover/README.md

 # TODO

+- Avoid more than one robot into the same point;
+- Finish some JS specs;
 - Finish some Ruby specs;
--- Kill all mutants;
--- Increase the coverage.
+- Increase the coverage;
-- Finish some JS specs;
+- Kill all Mutants;
+- Separate JS Rover class into more than one object;
--- Setup Istanbul for coverage;
+- Setup Istanbul for coverage;
 - Configure Jenkins like:
 -- [http://wbotelhos.com/instalando-o-jenkins-no-tomcat](http://wbotelhos.com/instalando-o-jenkins-no-tomcat);
 -- [http://wbotelhos.com/acertando-o-warning-de-decode-do-jenkins](http://wbotelhos.com/acertando-o-warning-de-decode-do-jenkins);